What: the southern portion of the GR-7 trail.

 Language and People

 We met very few English speakers in the rural areas and small towns.
-Amy speaks enough Spanish to take care of trip logistics.
-The regional dialects are very different from the Latin American Spanish we are used to in California.
+Amy speaks enough Spanish to take care of trip logistics although the regional dialects are very different from the Latin American Spanish we are used to in California.
 People were enthusiastically helpful and we did fine stumbling along with her limited language skills.

 Being comparatively warm, sunny, and inexpensive, Southern Spain is a popular destination for northern Europeans, and many of the towns and villages on the route have significant ex-pat populations of Britons, Germans, Dutch, and other northern Europeans.